Contributor: Jennifer Blanchard. Lesson ID: 13916

 Is it easier to find something on an organized desk or a messy one?
 When a text is organized, it is easier to find (and understand!) the main ideas.
 Discover how here!

 I think you are!
-Try to complete one, or all, of these challenges!
+Try to complete one or all of these challenges!

 They were probably tricky because the order in which we do things matters!